I thought I knew what muscle soreness was until I worked out with my football buddy.

 The answer to this question is not simple.

 Yes, you should take a break from the area that is sore, but you should not back off from your full workout.
 For example, if you have DOMS in your legs, you can focus on low level cardio, like walking.
 Plus work on moving the sore area and perform some light stretching.
 You can still exercise the rest of your body, like doing an upper body workout.

 What can you do about DOMS?

 6 things to do if you have DOMS:

-- Increase your hydration by adding a few extra glasses to your day
+- Increase your hydration by adding a few extra glasses of water to your day

-- Try to have a hot tub and while in the hot tub go through movements of muscle and lightly stretch
+- Try to have a hot soak and while in the tub, go through some muscle movements and light stretches

-- Also try to eat clean and increase your fruits and vegetables
+- Also try to eat clean and increase your fruit and vegetable intake

 - Get your sleep.
 Try to get more than you need.

 - If necessary, take an anti-inflammatory pain reliever.